 Details of Key Organizations:

 Overview: The largest funding body in Finland.
 Their aim is to finance high-quality scientific research, act as a science and science policy expert, and strengthen the position of science and research.
-The Academy works to contribute to the renewal, diversification and increasing internationalisation of Finnish scientific research.
+The Academy works to contribute to the renewal, diversification and increasing internationalization of Finnish scientific research.

 Overview: A national co-operative body for learned societies in Finland.
 It issues statements, launches initiatives and makes recommendations relating to academic research, especially when it serves to promote the interests of 260 member societies.
 It also supports learned societies in their publishing activities by providing distribution and storage services and consultation.